thoughtspot/thoughtspot.github.io/_admin/mobile/notes-mobile.md

 - Grouping of axes, and axis renaming.
 - Improved performance.

-{% include note.html content="If upgrading your cluster to ThoughtSpot 6.2, all mobile users **MUST** update their ThoughtSpot app to 1.5.
+{% include note.html content="If upgrading your cluster to ThoughtSpot 6.2, all mobile users **MUST** update their ThoughtSpot app to 1.5 or later.
 If they do not, they will not be able to sign in." %}

 {: id="1-4-new"}